ngorchilov/esphome-pbhub/README.md

 Custom ESPHome component for the M5Stack PBHUB / PortHub.

+---

+## Description and Features

+This ESPHome component adds support for the [M5Stack PBHUB / PortHub](https://docs.m5stack.com/en/unit/pbhub), allowing you to easily expand the number of digital, analog, and PWM-capable I/O ports on your ESP32/ESP8266 device using I2C.

+**Features:**

+-   Digital GPIO (per-slot A/B pins, read/write)
+-   Analog input (ADC)
+-   PWM output (LED/servo control)
+-   RGB LED support
+-   Compatible with direct I2C or I2C multiplexers (e.g., PCA9548)

+---

 ## Installation

-You don’t need to copy sources manually.
+You do **not** need to copy any source files manually.
-Instead, reference this repository directly in your ESPHome YAML:
+Instead, add this repository as an external component in your ESPHome YAML:

 ```yaml
 external_components: